microbuilder/certificate_chains/rfc_tfm.md

   a common parent image from a trusted source, knowing where the specific variant comes from at the root and intermediate (OEM) level.
-- Enable the generation and secure storage of new private keys for use with cloud or device management services.
+- Enable the generation and secure storage of new private keys for use with cloud or device management services, including storage of signed certificate chains in secure storage.
 - Generation of certificate signing requests (.csr), making secure use of the private keys to request the certificate chain for that key, based on a HW element (IAT, etc.) or a generated key pair (see previous point).